 So that was my two cents on the best bonito flakes brands in the market right now.
 The use of katsuobushi isn’t limited to Japanese cuisine.

-There are tons of Western dishes that can be taken to the next level with the help of these smoky, thin flakes with a mellow taste of skipjack tuna fish.
+Tons of Western dishes can be taken to the next level with the help of these smoky, thin flakes with a mellow taste of skipjack tuna fish.

 So go, experiment with different brands until you find the one that takes your taste buds on a fun ride.